 Identification

-For identifying 2D connections, the same rules apply as for 0D connections, see clause 9.1.1.
+For identifying 2D connections, the same rules apply as for 0D connections, see 9.1.1.

 Connection face

 General

 The geometry of the connection face is described by a tessellation.
 Each tessellation is a set of facets, which are defined within the XML element of the connection.
 The facets refer to three or four points, which are also defined there.
 Faces of any curvature can be represented by subdividing edges and thus adding more points and facets to the tessellations to obtain the needed accuracy.